BBC Sounds: Service

 The BBC Sounds website replaced the iPlayer Radio service for UK users in October 2018.
 An initial beta version of the BBC Sounds app was launched in June 2018, with both the new app and the iPlayer Radio app supported until September 2019, when the iPlayer Radio app was finally decommissioned in the UK.
 Since 22 September 2020, BBC Sounds has been available to international users; it replaced BBC iPlayer Radio for international audiences at the end of October 2020.
+However, in February 2025, the BBC announced that international access to the World Service and Radio 4 was now available on the bbc.com website and the BBC app, and that international access to the BBC Sounds website and app would be removed later that Spring.
+The plan received backlash by its listeners, both from listeners of the radio stations abroad as well as listeners from the Republic of Ireland, with one listener claiming that it could potentially violate the Good Friday Agreement.
+On 18 April 2025, the BBC announced that it has postponed the changes while it worked on a plan to make its other radio stations, including its music radio stations (such as Radios 1, 2, and 3) and its regional and local stations, to be available outside of BBC Sounds, although the BBC will "prioritise countries where demand for the BBC's audio services is highest".
+The BBC later shut down international service for non-U.K. listeners on 21 July 2025, although access to radio stations remained available, but with live radio only.

 An app for Connected TVs (including Amazon Fire TV) was released in March 2020.
 An Apple tvOS app is also in development.
 BBC Sounds differs from iPlayer Radio by acting as a place for original podcast material created by the BBC specifically for the app in addition to live and catch-up listening of its linear radio services.
 One example of this is the Beyond Today podcast, a daily online-only 17 minute podcast produced by the Today team, exploring an issue in-depth with a younger audience in mind.

 The BBC has also announced plans to make podcasts from third-party producers available within the BBC Sounds service.

 At launch the BBC Sounds service caused controversy amongst some users of the former iPlayer Radio app, who claimed that the functionality did not have the same features as before, objected to the login requirements, and raised concerns that the new app was no longer supported on older versions of smartphones.
 Some broadsheet newspapers have claimed that these changes disproportionately affect older listeners, particularly those who listen to speech and comedy content on BBC Radio 4.